 This connection allows the user to communicate with other devices.
 Each of them will be on the same bus, being possible to configure Veronte to transmit (TX) or receive (RX) data from other devices.
+In this menu you can only modify the Baudrate.
+To configure messages go to Guidance

-5.2.2.4 GPIO/PWM
+7.2.2.4 GPIO/PWM